-- The Executive Committee is headed by Jack Lee as Chairman, with William B. Go, Oliver D. Jimeno and Huang Chih-Chung as Members.
+- The Executive Committee is headed by Cheng-Hsin-Wang as Chairman, with William B. Go, Oliver D. Jimeno and Jui-Cheng Huang as Members.
 It is authorized to act on behalf of the full Board as to urgent matters that arise between its regular meetings.
 The committee shall have the power to direct and transact all business and affairs of the Bank which otherwise may come to the Board except as limited by the Bank's Articles of Incorporation or By-Laws or by applicable law or regulation on decisions on any matter related to mergers and acquisitions of the Bank, to issuance of debts instruments and of share capital of the Bank.
-It is also authorized to act immediately in order to protect the Bank or its important interests from loss or damage and these acts and decisions shall be reported and ratified at the next board meeting. - The Nomination, Remuneration and Governance Committee is headed by Independent Director Stephen D. Sy as Chairman, with Jack Lee, William B. Go, Edwin B. Villanueva, and Alexander Patricio as Members.
-The NRGC which also functions as the Bank's "Committee on Corporate Governance" and "Compensation and Remuneration Committee.
-Oversee the nomination of the process for members of the board of directors and or positions appointed by the Board of Directors, continuing education program for the board of directors, performance evaluation process and the design and operation of the remuneration and other incentives policy. - The Audit Committee is headed by Independent Director Edwin B. Villanueva as Chairman, with Alexander A. Patricio and Stephen D. Sy, Li-Hsuan Juan (appointed December 17, 2020 subject to regulators' confirmation) as Members.
-The members of the Audit Committee shall have adequate understanding at least or competence at most of the Bank's operations, financial management systems and environment and preferable with accounting, auditing or related financial management expertise and experience.
+It is also authorized to act immediately in order to protect the Bank or its important interests from loss or damage and these acts and decisions shall be reported and ratified at the next board meeting. - The Nomination, Remuneration and Governance Committee is headed by Independent Director Stephen D. Sy as Chairman, with Cheng-Hsin Wang, William B. Go, Alexander Patricio, and Li-Hsuan Juan as Members.
+The NRGC which also functions as the Bank's "Committee on Corporate Governance" and "Compensation and Remuneration Committee".
+Oversee the nomination process for members of the board of directors and or positions appointed by the Board of Directors, continuing education program for the board of directors, performance evaluation process and the design and operation of the remuneration and other incentives policy. - The Audit Committee is headed by Independent Director Luis Y. Benitez, Jr. as Chairman, with Alexander A. Patricio and, Li-Hsuan Juan as Members.
+The members of the Audit Committee shall have adequate understanding or competence at most of the Bank's operations, financial management systems and environment and preferably with accounting, auditing or related financial management expertise and experience.
 The Audit Committee shall be responsible for overseeing senior management in establishing and maintaining an adequate, effective and efficient internal control framework.
 It shall ensure that systems and processes are designed to provide assurance in areas including reporting, monitoring compliance with laws, regulations and internal policies, efficiencies and effectiveness of operations and safeguarding of assets.
-Duties and Responsibilities of the committee are as follows: (a) Oversee the financial reporting framework; (b) Monitor and evaluate the adequacy and effectiveness of the internal control system; (c) Oversee the internal and external audit function: (d) Oversee Implementation of Corrective Actions; (e) investigate Significant Issues/Concerns Raised and (f) establish Whistleblowing Mechanism.
+Duties and Responsibilities of the committee are as follows: (a) Oversee the financial reporting framework; (b) Monitor and evaluate the adequacy and effectiveness of the internal control system; (c) Oversee the internal and external audit function; (d) Oversee the Implementation of Corrective Actions; (e) Investigate Significant Issues/Concerns Raised and (f) Establish Whistleblowing Mechanism.